-Social Work arrange inter-agency meetings in various circumstances - a Child Protection Case Conference is specifically for where a child may be at risk of significant harm.
+Social Work arrange inter-agency meetings in various circumstances - a Child Protection Planning Meeting is specifically for where a child may be at risk of significant harm.

-Child Protection Case Conferences are convened by Shetland Islands Council Social Work service on behalf of Shetland Child Protection Committee (CPC).
+Child Protection Planning Meetings are convened by Shetland Islands Council Social Work service on behalf of Shetland Public Protection Committee (SPPC).

-CPC is an inter-agency body with representation from NHS Shetland, Northern Constabulary, Shetland Islands Council's Education and Social Care and Housing Services, Scottish Children's Reporter Administration, Shetland Children's Panel, Shetland Council of Social Service and Procurator Fiscal.
+SPPC is an inter-agency body with representation from NHS Shetland, Northern Constabulary, Shetland Islands Council's Education and Social Care and Housing Services, Scottish Children's Reporter Administration, Shetland Children's Panel, Shetland Council of Social Service and Procurator Fiscal.

-CPC and its main constituent bodies have agreed to operate the Shetland interagency Child Protection Procedures, which set out when a Child Protection Case Conference will be called.
-Detailed information is in the Shetland inter-agency Child Protection Procedures, particularly at section 13.
-There should be a copy available in your workplace or you can look it up on the CPC website at http://www.childprotectionshetland.com/
+SPPC and its main constituent bodies have agreed to operate the Shetland Interagency Child Protection Procedures, which set out when a Child Protection Planning Meeting will be called.
+Detailed information is in the Shetland Inter-Agency Child Protection Procedures, particularly at section 11.

-This leaflet is to give you some basic information to help you contribute confidently to safeguarding children through the Child Protection Case Conference process.
+This leaflet is to give you some basic information to help you contribute confidently to safeguarding children through the Child Protection Planning Meeting process.

-When does a Child Protection Case Conference take place?
+When does a Child Protection Planning Meeting take place?

-Child Protection Case Conferences can be arranged following a child protection investigation into a particular incident or allegation, or where agencies are already working with a family, but there are escalating or cumulative concerns.
-Child protection referrals do not necessarily lead to a Child Protection Case Conference.
-This is because once the circumstances are looked into, the initial concerns may prove to be less worrying than at first appeared, and it may be that providing the parents with additional support will ensure that things do not reach the stage where their children might be placed at risk.
+Child Protection Planning Meetings can be arranged following a child protection investigation into a particular incident or allegation, or where agencies are already working with a family, but there are escalating or cumulative concerns.
+Child protection referrals do not necessarily lead to a Child Protection Planning Meeting.
+This is because once the circumstances are looked into, the initial concerns may prove to be less worrying than at first appeared, and it may be that providing the parents with additional support through the "Getting it Right for Every Child" assessment and Child's Plan will ensure that things do not reach the stage where their children might be placed at risk.

 Experience shows that children are best protected when all agencies share information and work together.
-Child Protection Case Conferences are arranged where there are concerns that a child may have suffered or be at risk of abuse, and may need a Child Protection Plan.
-In these circumstances a Child Protection Case Conference is the main forum for sharing information and concerns, analysing risks, and deciding who will be responsible for which necessary actions to reduce those risks.
+Child Protection Planning Meetings are arranged where there are concerns that a child may have been or could be at risk of significant harm, and may need a Child Protection Plan.
+In these circumstances a Child Protection Planning Meeting is the main forum for sharing information and concerns, analysing risks, and deciding who will be responsible for which necessary actions to reduce those risks.

-What sorts of case conferences are there?
+What sorts of Planning Meetings are there?

-An initial child protection case conference will decide if a child's name should be put on the Child Protection Register.
-If so, a Child Protection Plan will be drawn up showing what is to be done to protect the child, and who will do each element of this.
+An initial child protection Planning Meeting will decide if a child's name should be put on the Child Protection Register.
+If so, a Child's Plan will be drawn up showing what is to be done to protect the child, and who will do each element of this.
 The plan will set out what is decided about whether the child can safely live at home, and what support and safeguards will be in place.

-Occasionally, the concerns about a future parent's ability to safely look after a baby are such that a type of initial conference called a pre-birth conference will be convened, to decide whether the baby's name needs to go on the child protection register at birth, with a child protection plan in place immediately.
+Occasionally, the concerns about a future parent's ability to safely look after a baby are such that a type of initial conference called a pre-birth conference will be convened, to decide whether the unborn baby's name needs to go on the child protection register, with a child protection plan in place immediately.

-The plan made at an initial child protection case conference will be reviewed at a review child protection case conference, to see if it is working, or what more may need to be done.
-The review child protection case conference will decide whether the child's name needs to stay on the child protection register for a further period, and will adjust the Child Protection Plan if necessary.
+The plan made at an initial child protection Planning Meeting will be reviewed at a review child protection Planning Meeting, to see if it is working, or what more may need to be done.
+The review Child Protection Planning Meeting will decide whether the child's name needs to stay on the child protection register for a further period, and will adjust the Child Protection Plan if necessary.